All guides

 Clayton Christensen, a professor at Harvard Business School, first coined the term, while Anthony Ulwick further developed the concept with his work in Outcome-Driven Innovation (ODI).

-Clayton Christensen suggests that many innovations in companies are either a hit-or-miss despite the trend in big data and talent driving efforts to understand users.
-The fault lies in capturing correlations in demographic information without identifying proper causation.
+Christensen argues that despite advancements in big data and the growing emphasis on understanding users, many corporate innovation strategies remain unpredictable.
+He suggests that the fault lies in capturing correlations in demographic information without identifying proper causation.

 For example, consider a hypothetical college student in his early 20s who is single, studying computer science, and looking for an internship.
 His family lives a few hours away.
 He decides to travel Europe for the spring break.